How to Repair a Bathroom Fan

-If your bathroom fan is dead, here’s some good news: You don’t have to tear out the entire unit.
+If your bathroom fans are dead, here’s some good news: You don’t have to tear out the entire unit.
 Even if you fan is decades old, chances are you can get a replacement motor.
-Although a new motor costs about the same as a new fan, replacement saves time and trouble.
+Although a new motor costs about the same as a new fan, a bathroom vent fan motor replacement saves time and trouble.
 You don’t have to cut into the ceiling, crawl around your attic or get up on your roof.
 It usually takes less than an hour.

 Your first step is to get the fan’s model number.
 Remove the fan grille (Photo 1) and vacuum away the dust to find the number on a label or stamped on the fan’s housing.
 But don’t order a new motor until you remove the old one.
 You might need other parts too.

 Bath fans vary in design, but motor replacement requires the same basic steps, no matter which brand or model you have.
 Turn off the power to the fan at the main breaker panel.
 Then unplug the fan and remove the motor plate (Photo 2).
 Some motor plates release by pressing or prying on the side of the fan housing.
 Others are secured with a screw or two.